 A journey map describing the various ways customers interacted with Alaska Air.
 This enabled us to create scenarios that were representative of what real travelers do.
 Blurred due to NDA.

 Once the test scripts were finalized we recruited research candidates guided by the various personas we wanted to understand better:

 Recruiting guidelines and participant scheduler spreadsheet.
 We had more than 15 participants.
 Blurred due to NDA.

 With test scripts in hand and participants identified, we conducted the study.
-The sessions lasted several days.
 To engage the majority of stakeholders, the sessions were both live-streamed across the company.
-We also set-up a conference room for people to observe the sessions and debrief after each.
+We debriefed after each.

-We (designers, research, product managers and developers alike) debriefed after each session, and at the end of all the sessions we had a study debrief as well.
-In the debriefs we identified surprises, customer delights, pain points, and overall themes.
+At the end of all the sessions we had a cumulative study debrief as well to identify overall surprises, customer delights, pain points, and overall themes.

 The study itself was an opportunity to center the product, technology, and design teams around the customer.
-I deliberately designed a study that exposed non-researchers to customers to build empathy and an appreciation for how teams responsible for each channel could improve coordination.
+I deliberately designed a study that exposed non-researchers to customers to build customer empathy.

 The research produced dozens of findings, many of which were new to the Alaska team.
 We created an action plan for each channel describing areas of improvement.
-We also visualized customer behaviors to help product teams better understand how customers use various products and features across their omni-channel journey--and identify where pain points are:
+We also visualized customer behaviors to help product teams better understand how customers use various products across their omni-channel journey and identify where pain points are:

 At right: A graph describing the various channels customers used to complete certain tasks.
 This was helpful for us to understand where pain points were in the cross-platform experience.